25prabhu10/notes/docs/Languages/Git/Git.md

 ### Pull

-It updates your current local working branch and all of the remote tracking branches.
+It updates your current local working branch and all of the remote tracking branches

-- `git pull` is a combination of `git fetch` + `git merge`, updates some parts of your local repository with the changes from the remote repository.
+- `git pull` is a combination of `git fetch` + `git merge`, updates some parts of your local repository with the changes from the remote repository

 ```bash
 # update local with commits from remote